Our commitment to Diversity and Inclusion

-We’re a Microsoft Gold Partner which, and 2010, we have provided more than 800 UK businesses with cloud-based Microsoft Dynamics CRM software systems.
+We’re a Microsoft Solutions Partner and since 2010, we have provided more than 800 UK businesses with cloud-based Microsoft Dynamics CRM software systems.

 That meant attracting talent from the widest pool possible.
 In turn, this involved ensuring opportunities exised at the company no matter what your race, religion, gender, or sexuality.
 No matter whether you have a physical or learning disability or disorder.

 We have a female CEO in Carlene Jackson and close to 50% of our 40 employees are female, as well as half of our management team.
 As a dyslexic entrepreneur, Carlene has built a business that is focussed on finding and nurturing women and people from diverse backgrounds.

 At all levels, the team understands and embraces the foundational importance of diversity and inclusion.
 Management encourages all team members to draw up “10 year CVs” and to discuss them with managers.

 These provide roadmaps for development that support employees to think beyond any identity-related barriers.
 They help employees overcome any marginalisation or micro-aggressions they might experience later in their careers due to ethnicities, sexualities, faiths, gender identities, disabilities or disorders.

 Turning a challenging start into a good life